dbyoung18/PMPP/Chapters/Ch03-Multidimensional_Grids_and_Data/README.md

 ```

 specify the dimensions of the grid and the dimensions of each block.
 These dimensions are the values of the variables gridDim and blockDim in kernel functions.

+Once the grid has been launched, the grid and block dimensions will remain the same until the entire grid has finished execution.

 A grid is a three-dimensional array of blocks, and each block is a three-dimensional array of threads.
 When launching a kernel, the program needs to specify the size of the grid and blocks in each dimension.
 The programmer can use fewer than three dimensions by setting the size of the unused dimensions to 1.